Erik Thorbecke: Works

 Thorbecke's academic contributions have been primarily in the field of development economics.
 He has authored or edited (often with collaborators) over 25 books and monographs and published over 200 technical articles in professional journals including the American Economic Review, American Journal of Agricultural Economics, Econometrica, Economic Development and Cultural Change, the Economic Journal, Journal of African Economies, Journal of Development Economics, Journal of Policy Modeling, and World Development.

 Foster-Greer-Thorbecke Poverty Measure

 In 1984, Thorbecke published a seminal article "A Class of Decomposable Poverty Measures" in Econometrica with his former student Joel Greer and another graduate student at Cornell at the time, James Foster.
 The Foster-Greer-Thorbecke (sometimes referred to as FGT) metric is a generalized measure of poverty within an economy.
 It combines information on the extent of poverty (as measured by the Headcount ratio, i.e., the proportion of poor in the population), the intensity of poverty (as measured by the Total Poverty Gap) and inequality among the poor (as measured by the Gini and the coefficient of variation for the poor).
+The entry "Foster-Greer-Thorbecke Index" by Yanan Chen in "The SAGE Encyclopedia of World Poverty" explains the working of the measure.
+The article is one of the most highly cited papers on poverty.